-The CIHLER *From the Institute Reports* series presents in-depth analyses and conceptual approaches to labor and employment issues that affect the hospitality industry.
+The CIHLER From the Center Reports series presents in-depth analyses and conceptual approaches to labor and employment issues that affect the hospitality industry.
 Papers in this series are contributed by a wide range of industry and academic experts, who share their first hand observations and legal analysis.

 When Rules Are Made to Be Broken: The Case of Sexual Harassment Law, David S. Sherwyn, Nicholas F. Menillo, and Zev J. Eigen

 Publications from 2016

 Experimental Evidence that Retaliation Claims Are Unlike Other Employment Discrimination Claims, David S. Sherwyn and Zev J. Eigen

 Have Minimum Wage Increases Hurt the Restaurant Industry?
 The Evidence Says No!, Michael Lynn and Christopher Boone

 The United States Supreme Court Rules in Favor of Employees in the Young and Abercrombie Cases: What Do They Really Hold?, David S. Sherwyn and David B. Ritter

 Arbitration: A Positive Employment Tool and Potential Antidote to Class Actions, Gregg A. Gilman and David Sherwyn J.D.

 Using the Ethical Principles of Union Organizing to Avoid Card-Check Neutrality and Corporate Campaigns, Zev J. Eigen and David Sherwyn J.D.